tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 ![alt text](https://github.com/tjense25/pep-seq-pipeline/blob/master/biological_significance/NullDistribution_CanonicalAndNot.png "Permutation Test Null Distribution")

+The sample size for this experiment was relatively small, so I decided to repeat it again, expanding the canonical peptides used from the 6 most toxic peptides, to the 20 most toxic peptides

 ## Conclusions:

 It makes a lot of sense that the motifs tend ot match "canonical" peptides--the twenty most toxic peptides are canonical.
 Furthermore, the majority of toxic peptides were canonical.
 This would certainly bias the random forest to develop toxic motifs with canonical properties. *If we could get ahold of a list of non-canonical toxic peptides, and train on that, perhaps we would get a more interesting result.*

+This suggests that, with the given dataset, PepSeq tends to favor the biologically less interesting canonical motifs.
+However, it does not do so exclusively.
+There were motifs that matched the non-canonical peptides. *It would be extremely interesting to filter out the motifs that add charge and hydrophobicity to the peptide in order to identify putative non-canonical motifs.*